Crystal 0.27.0 has been released!

 (a + b) / 2 will always be the average, no matter the type of

-(a + b).to_f / 2, raising for example doubts about precisions and how to correctly implement a generic average function that could work with
+(a + b).to_f / 2 which has issues with precision and a generic implementation that could work with

-These operators changes are introduced by stages to provide a migration path, and in some cases, because the compiler is bootstrapped.
+These operator changes are introduced in stages to provide a migration path, and in some cases, because the compiler is bootstrapped.

 One breaking change in this version is that it is no longer allowed to request a random value with a zero as argument.
 Read more at #6686.